 What are Decimals?

-Decimals are a set of numbers written together with a dot in between them that is called a decimal point.
-The numbers to the left of the decimal point are the integers or whole numbers and the numbers to the right of the decimal point are called decimal numbers.
-If we go right from the ones' place, the next place will be (1/10) times smaller, which will be (1/10)th or one-tenth position.
+Decimals are a set of numbers lying between integers on a number line.
+They are just another way to represent fractions in mathematics.
+With the help of decimals, we can write more precise values of measurable quantities like length, weight, distance, money, etc. The numbers to the left of the decimal point are the integers or whole numbers and the numbers to the right of the decimal point are decimal fractions.
+If we go right from ones place, the next place will be (1/10) times smaller, which will be (1/10)th or tenth place value.
+For an instance, observe the place value chart of decimals given below for the number 12.45.

 In the case of decimals, for the whole number part, the place value system is the same as the whole number.
 But after the decimal point, there is a different world of numbers going on in which we use decimal fractions to represent the value.
-When we are going towards the left, each place is ten times greater than the previous place digit.
-So, to the right of one's place, we have tenths (1/10) and to the right of tenths, we have hundredths (1/100), and so on.
-Let us look at some examples for more clarity.
+When we are going towards the left, each place is ten times greater than the previous place value.
+So, to the right of ones place, we have tenths (1/10) and to the right of tenths, we have hundredths (1/100), and so on.
+Let us look at some examples of decimal place values for more clarity.
+The place values of each digit of the numbers 73.789, 8.350, and 45.08 are shown.

 Reading Decimal Numbers: There are two ways to read a decimal number.
 The first way is to simply read the whole number followed by "point", then to read the digits in the fractional part separately.
 It is a more casual way to read decimals.
-For example, we read 34.56 as thirty-four point fifty-six.
+For example, we read 85.64 as eighty-five point six-four.
 The second way is to read the whole number part followed by "and", then to read the fractional part in the same way as we read whole numbers but followed by the place value of the last digit.
-For example, we read 34.56 as thirty-four and fifty-six hundredths.
+For example, we can also read 85.64 as eighty-five and sixty-four hundredths.

-For example, let us try rounding 765.27446 to the tenths place.
+For example, let us try rounding 765.27446 to the tenth place.
 As we can see, the hundredth place digit in 765.27446 is 7.
-Now, since 7>5, therefore, to round this number to the nearest tenth place, we add one to the tenth place digit and delete the rest.
-Hence, when we round off 765.27446 to the nearest tenths place, the result will be 765.3.
+Now, since 7>5, therefore, to round this number to the nearest tenths place, we add 1 to the tenths place digit and ignore the rest.
+Hence, when we round off 765.27446 to the nearest tenth place, the result will be 765.3.

 In order to compare the decimals, keep the following two things in mind.
-First, compare the digits before the decimal point, if they are less than or greater than the other number, then it is greater than or less than respectively the other number.
-Second, if the digits before the decimal point are equal to each other then we compare the first digit after the decimal point which is the tenth digit, and examine which is greater or smaller.
+First, compare the whole number part of the given decimals.
+The decimal number with the greater whole number will be greater than the other number, and vice-versa.
+Second, if the digits before the decimal point are equal to each other then we compare the first digit after the decimal point which is the tenth place digit, and examine which is greater or smaller.
 We repeat this process and keep on comparing digits to the right until we get the unequal digits.

 Types of Decimals

 Decimals can be divided into different categories depending upon what type of digits occur after the decimal point.
-It will depend upon whether the digits are repeating, non-repeating, end, or un-ending (infinite digits after the decimal point).
+It will depend upon whether the digits are repeating, non-repeating, or terminating.
 Let us have a look at how the decimals are categorized based on their type here.

 - Terminating decimals: Terminating decimals mean it does not reoccur and end after a finite number of decimal places.
 For example: 543.534234, 27.2, etc.

-Below given are some interesting facts and notes on the topic of decimals.
+Below given are some interesting facts and notes on decimals.
 This will help you in understanding the topic faster.

-- Fact: The prefix "deci" in the word "decimal" means ten.
+- The prefix "deci" in the word "decimal" means ten.

-- Note: Always remember to add the decimal point after the one's place so that we know from where the fraction begins.
+- Always remember to add the decimal point after the ones place so that we know from where the fraction begins.

 Example 1: Raven bought 100 apples from a nearby fruit vendor but later found out that 5 of them were rotten.
 Can you tell the fraction as well as decimals of the rotten apples to the total apples bought by Raven?

 Here, we have 5 rotten apples out of 100.
 So our fraction becomes, (5/100) or 1/20.
 Now, how do we write it as decimals?
 Such problems are solved by dividing the numerator by the denominator.
 Here, we need to divide 5 by 100.
-To divide 5 by 100, we will simply shift it by 2 decimal places on the right.
+To divide 5 by 100, we will simply shift the decimal point by 2 places towards the left.
 The number of decimal places we can shift in the numerator depends upon the trailing zeroes the whole number in the denominator has.
 Thus, after division, we get: 5/100 = 0.05.
-Therefore, rotten apples to the fresh apples in the fraction is 0.05.
+Therefore, rotten apples to fresh apples are 0.05 in decimal form.

 Example 2: A gas station sold 665.45745 gallons of gas in a day.
 How many gallons of gas did the gas station sell when rounded to the nearest tenths of the decimal place?

 Here, total gallons of gas sold by a gas station in a day = 665.45745.
-Now, we know that in order to round off to the nearest tenth, we check the digit at the hundredth place, i.e. 55 in 665.45745.
-Now, since 5 ≥ 5, hence, we add 1 to the digit at the tenths place and drop all the digits on its right side.
-So gallons of the gas did the gas station sell rounded to the nearest tenths of the decimal place is 665.5 gallons.
+Now, we know that in order to round off to the nearest tenths, we check the digit at the hundredth place, i.e. 5 in 665.45745.
+Now, since it is greater than 4, we add 1 to the digit at the tenths place and drop all the digits on its right side.
+So, 665.45745 is approximately 665.5 gallons.

 FAQs on Decimals